 Even though I try to minimize the amount of paper that comes into our home, there still is quite a bit of paper to organize.
 The previous owner of our house left these file folder racks and I kept them because they offer a lot of space to organize paper.
-(You can find a similar wall mounted fill holder on Amazon and I’ve seen similar file organizers at Home Goods).
+(You can find a similar wall mounted fill holder on Amazon and I’ve seen similar ones at Home Goods).
 I only use it for temporary paper storage.
 I keep coupons, receipts (select ones, temporarily), bills to pay, action items, weekly menu with the recipes needed for the week, box tops and a folder for each kid and my husband.
 The folders for each child contains any important papers for the school year and sports.
 So it may contain a paper with the login info for the math program they use at school or a copy of a form I filled out for soccer.

 I could hide these papers away in a file cabinet in the home office but they are papers that I need the visual reminder or I need to have them on hand quickly.
 I have a schedule to go through the folders to take action or clear out what is no longer needed.
 For example, I go through the kid’s folders at the end of the year and bills weekly.

 Art Display and Bulletin Board

 I absolutely love quotes and I love to print and display quotes that are relevant at the time.
 The art display with clip has a storage space behind it so I can keep a lot of quotes on hand and switch them out as needed.
 I also use it display kid’s artwork on occasion.

 The bulletin board is used for invites, tickets, special coupons, etc. Basically, I use it for anything I want to keep visible so I don’t forget about it and can easily locate it.